Advanced Dungeons & Dragons (Community): Removal from streaming services

-In the episode, one of the characters wears makeup resembling blackface to portray a dark elf, similar to the person depicted above.
+In the episode, Chang wears makeup resembling blackface to portray a dark elf, similar to the person depicted above.

 On June 26, 2020, Netflix and Hulu removed the episode from their platforms due to scenes with Chang playing a dark elf by wearing makeup resembling blackface.
 The episode's removal came in the wake of two other shows – Scrubs and 30 Rock – pulling episodes featuring characters in blackface.
 A statement from Sony Pictures Television said that the studio supported the decision to remove the episode.

 Some commentators found the decision to remove the episode surprising, arguing that it was ambiguous as to whether Chang was actually in blackface and that the removal did a disservice to the episode's focus on the effects of bullying.
 Cast member Yvette Nicole Brown mentioned that it did not seem the joke was understood by those criticizing it, as there was context that in her view made it different from blackface.
 Harmon did not comment on the episode's removal at the time.
 In a 2021 interview with The New York Times, Harmon remarked that "justifiably they're stripping it from the streaming archives because it's got a joke about blackface", but felt that the episode "is probably the best episode of Community".

 The episode returned to streaming services after Peacock added Community in 2024.
 Hulu included the episode when the series returned to its service in July 2025.